jcblaisecruz02/filipino-pos/README.md

 # Filipino POS
 This repository implements a simple LSTM-based part-of-speech tagger for Filipino, written for demo purposes.
-Pretrained weights and a prediction script is included, which you may use for tagging.
+Pretrained weights and a prediction script are included, which you may use for tagging.
 A mode for training is also included to train a simple LSTM tagger using your own tagset and data.

 # Requirements
 * PyTorch v1.x
 * NVIDIA GPU (For training.
 Not needed for inference/prediction.)

 # Tagging a Sentence
-To tag a sentence, you need a pretrained checkpoint.
-The folder `checkpoint` includes two files: `model.bin` which is the saved PyTorch weights, and `settings.bin` which contains vocabularies and model settings.
+To tag a sentence, you need a trained tagger.

+We provide a pretrained tagger checkpoint that you can use in the folder `checkpoint`, which includes two files: `model.bin` (the saved PyTorch weights), and `settings.bin` (contains vocabularies and model settings).
 Use the `main.py` script to tag a sentence as follows, making sure your example sentence is space-splittable:

 ```
 python filipino-pos/main.py \